Accelerating Vision Transformers with Adaptive Patch Sizes: Implementation Details

-\paragraph{Visual QA.} For our Visual Question Answering (VQA) experiments, we utilized the official LLaVA-1.5\citep{liu2024llava15} implementation and its pretrained checkpoints.
-Unlike the original approach, which collects data [cite] and fine-tunes the entire dataset for one epoch, we fine-tuned only 5\% of the dataset, as we initialized from an already fine-tuned checkpoint.
+\paragraph{Visual QA.} For our Visual Question Answering (VQA) experiments, we utilized the official LLaVA-1.5 \citep{liu2024llava15} implementation and its pretrained checkpoints.
+Unlike the original approach, which collects data and fine-tunes the entire dataset for one epoch, we fine-tuned only 5\% of the dataset, as we initialized from an already fine-tuned checkpoint.
 To adapt to this setting, we reduced the learning rate by a factor of 10 while following all other fine-tuning procedures recommended by LLaVA.
 The base image resolution was set to 336 with a patch size of 14, as specified in LLaVA's default configuration.
 A threshold of 5.75 was applied to determine a patch size of 28.

-\paragraph{Object Detection.} For object detection, we employed the official EVA-02\citep{fang2024eva} implementation along with its pretrained checkpoints, which utilize a window attention mechanism.
+\paragraph{Object Detection.} For object detection, we used the official implementation of EVA-02 \citep{fang2024eva} along with its pretrained checkpoints, which utilize a window attention mechanism.
 Fine-tuning was conducted following the recommended procedures outlined in EVA-02.
 Consistent with our previous experiments, we fine-tuned for 5\% of the total iterations while reducing the learning rate by a factor of 10.
 Following EVA-02’s settings, the image resolution was 1536 with a patch size of 16.
 Patch sizes of 128, 64, and 32 were determined based on threshold values of 0.3, 2, and 2, respectively.

 \paragraph{Semantic Segmentation.} We also utilized the official EVA-02 implementation along with its pretrained checkpoints for semantic segmentation.
-The ADE20K dataset\citep{zhou2019ade20k1, zhou2017ade20k2} was used for training and evaluation.
+The ADE20K dataset \citep{zhou2019ade20k1, zhou2017ade20k2} was used for training and evaluation.
 Fine-tuning followed the recommended procedures outlined in EVA-02.
 In alignment with our previous experiments, we fine-tuned for 5\% of the total iterations while reducing the learning rate by a factor of 10.
 According to EVA-02’s settings, the image resolution was either 512 or 640, with a patch size of 16.
 A threshold of 5.75 was applied.